Polo Church

-San Diego de Alcala Church is a parish church in Valenzuela, located about 15.5 km north of Manila in the Philippines.
-The original church was the oldest church in the city, built by Father Juan Taranco and finished by Father Jose Valencia in 1632.
+San Diego de Alcala Parish Church, colloquially known as Polo Church, is a Roman Catholic church in Valenzuela, located about 15.5 km north of Manila in the Philippines.
+It is under the jurisdiction of the Diocese of Malolos.
+The original church was the oldest church in the city of Valenzuela, built by Father Juan Taranco and finished by Father Jose Valencia in 1632.
 Destroyed during World War II, its surviving belfry is the oldest in the city.

 History

 The Church of San Diego de Alcala in Brgy.
 Polo in Valenzuela was completed in 1632.
 Residents were forced into labor to complete the church after the town gained its independence in 1623 from Catangalan through the efforts of Father Juan Taranco and Don Juan Monsod, the barangay head of Polo.
 The main structure was destroyed by bombs during the Japanese occupation of the Philippines in World War II.
 The belfry and entrance are the only parts of the four-century old edifice that remain today.
 They have been preserved by the citizens of Polo (now Valenzuela City).